avrvenkatesa/multi-project-tracker/replit.md

 **Checklist Dependency UI** (Phase 3b Feature 5): The checklist-fill.html page includes visual dependency management with blocking indicators (red-bordered items with warning messages), dependency badges showing completion status, "Manage Dependencies" buttons on each item, and a comprehensive dependency modal for adding/removing dependencies with circular dependency prevention, same-checklist validation, and real-time dependency status display.

-**Standalone Checklist Library** (Phase 4 Mode 3): The standalone-checklists.html page provides project-level document upload and checklist management with: stats dashboard showing total checklists/items/documents, upload modal with AI generation preview and selective saving, linking modal for attaching standalone checklists to issues or action items (with copy/move modes), search and sort functionality, empty state guidance, and full CRUD operations on standalone checklists.
-Accessible via "📚 Checklist Library" in the View dropdown menu.
+**Unified Checklists Page** (Latest): The checklists.html page now provides a unified tabbed interface consolidating all checklist functionality in one place:
+- **Linked Tab**: Shows all checklists linked to issues or action items with completion percentages and related entities
+- **Standalone Tab**: Displays standalone checklists generated from documents with stats dashboard (total checklists, items, documents), search and sort functionality, and quick linking to issues/actions
+- **Templates Tab**: Lists all available checklist templates for quick access and usage

+The unified interface replaced the separate standalone-checklists.html page, improving UX by centralizing all checklist operations.
+Users can seamlessly switch between linked checklists, standalone checklists awaiting assignment, and templates.
+The "Checklist Library" option has been removed from View dropdowns across the application in favor of the Standalone tab.

 ### Backend
 The backend is a RESTful API built with Express.js, utilizing a PostgreSQL database via Drizzle ORM.
 It employs a layered architecture with security middleware (Helmet, CORS, rate limiting), JWT authentication with httpOnly cookie-based session management, and a 6-tier RBAC system for granular permissions.
 Joi is used for request validation, and bcryptjs for password hashing.
 The backend handles complete CRUD operations, atomic transactions for tag management, project-level authorization, comprehensive checklist management, and logging of status changes to a `status_history` table.